mariaale2023/Shortflix/README.md

    - Deployment and Hosting:
    - Set up the production environment for the application.

-6. Deploy the backend server to a hosting platform (e.g., Heroku, AWS, or Azure).
+6. Deploy the backend server to a hosting platform.
 7. Deploy the frontend application to a static hosting platform (e.g., Netlify or Vercel).

    - Configure the necessary environment variables and ensure the application runs smoothly in the production environment.